ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

  - Event log: /mnt/acs_results/tmp2/eventlog.log
  - PCRs: /mnt/acs_results/tmp2/pcr.log

-The steps below explain how to verify key requirements defined in the TCG Firmware Profile specification.
+The steps below explain how to verify some key requirements defined in the TCG Firmware Profile specification.
+The measurements for a given system are highly platform-specific, and the TCG Firmware Profile specification will dictate the specific requirements.

 #### Step 1 - Verify the cumulative SHA256 measurements from the event log matches the TPM PCRs 0-7

-The events logged in the TPM event log must match the actual measurements in the TPM PCRs.
+The events logged in the TPM event log must match the actual measurements extended in the TPM PCRs.
 It is trivial to do a visual comparison by looking at the SHA256 measurements in the pcr.log file and the computed values at the end of eventlog.log.

 See the example below where the PCR values and event log values match.